 Blue Line Corridor Opportunity Zone Redevelopment: The RDA has been tasked with coordinating a series of development projects into comprehensive redevelopment plan.
+The

-The Lyndon Hill School site has been transferred to the RDA for redevelopment as part of project.
+Lyndon Hill School Site: This property has been transferred to the RDA for redevelopment as part of project.
 The corridor is in an Opportunity Zone and that qualifies the area to receive State grants which will help advance the projects.
-Two acquisition grants have been applied for with Maryland DHCD and \$250,000 has been awarded for Each application.
-A resolution authorizing the acquisitions and development of the site was approved at the July 2021 board meeting.
+Two acquisition grants were applied for with Maryland DHCD and \$250,000 has been awarded for each application.
+A resolution authorizing the additional acquisitions and the development of the site was approved at the July 2021 board meeting.